firminoneto11/aiologbuch/README.md

 # nlogging

-A tiny logging tool for Python
+A tiny logging tool for Python, heavily opinionated, but very easy to use.